 How to report a problem

-If you have a complaint or allegation regarding tree root related subsidence damage to properties from street trees or any other council owned trees please contact us.
+If you have a complaint regarding tree root related subsidence damage from street trees or any other council owned trees please contact us.

 - the date the damage started or was first noticed

-- a description of the damage, preferably with a sketch and or photographs
+- a description of the damage, preferably with a sketch and/or photographs

 - copies of all relevant reports and monitoring data

 The location will then be inspected and where repairs are necessary the tree or hedge will be cut back.

 Parking on verges

-Parking on verges and the damage caused by this is fast becoming a problem in the city.
-Parking on and driving across verges causes damage, which is often unsightly.
 Please help us keep verges tidy and respect the safety of other highway users by finding somewhere else to park.
+You could be prosecuted for causing damage to a verge.

-If you would like to report somebody parking or driving on a verge please contact 01482 300 300 or email Network.Management@hullcc.gov.uk
+To report somebody parking or driving on a verge please contact 01482 300 300 or email Network.Management@hullcc.gov.uk

 Tel: 01482 300 300